 Westminster Abbey is quite welcoming to those who wish to attend one of its daily services.
 With almost no line (!), I walked through the doors of Westminster Abbey to witness the truly magical experience of an Evening Prayer.

-While I didn’t sneak any pictures, out of respect and wanting to wholly embrace the experience I was kindly invited to partake in, the inside of the chapel is stunning.
+The inside of Westminster Abbey is stunning, to say the least.
 The chapel becomes that much more beautiful when the Choir of Westminster sings the majority of the service.
 As a side note, this is when I figured out what Evensong meant.
 I definitely got goosebumps at one point!

 Cost to Pray in Westminster Abbey